Announcement Type: Competing Supplement

-Approximately two awards will be issued under this program announcement.
+Approximately 12 awards will be issued under this program announcement.

-The period of performance is for three years and will run consecutively from September 30, 2018 to September 29, 2021.
+The project period is for four years and will run consecutively from September 30, 2017 to September 29, 2021.

 Cooperative agreements awarded by the Department of Health and Human Services (HHS) are administered under the same policies as a grant.
-However, the funding agency (CDC) is required to have substantial programmatic involvement in the project during the entire award segment.
-Below is a detailed description of the level of involvement required for both the CDC and the grantee.
-The CDC, per the MOU between the IHS and the CDC, will be responsible for activities listed under section A and the grantee will be responsible for activities listed under section B as stated:
+However, the funding agency is required to have substantial programmatic involvement in the project during the entire award segment.
+Below is a detailed description of the level of involvement required for both IHS and the grantee.
+IHS will be responsible for activities listed under section A and the grantee will be responsible for activities listed under section B as stated:

 Substantial Involvement Description for Cooperative Agreement

 (1) Provide funded TECs with ongoing consultation and technical assistance to plan, implement, and evaluate each component as described under Recipient Activities.
 Consultation and technical assistance may include, but not be limited to, the following areas:

 i.
 Interpretation of current scientific literature related to epidemiology, statistics, surveillance, and other public health issues;